Common murre: Taxonomy

-Etymology

-The spelling guillemot is of French origin, first attested by Pierre Belon in 1555, but derived from Old (11th century) French willelm, and matched by English variants willock (attested 1631), willick, will and wilkie, all from forms of the name William, cf. Guillaume, but ultimately onomatopoeic from the loud, high-pitched "will, willem" begging calls of the newly fledged young of the common guillemot.
-The American name murre, also known from England (particularly Cornwall) from the 17th century, is by contrast, onomatopoeic of the growling call of adult common guillemots.

 Description

 The common murre is 38–46 cm in length with a 61–73 cm wingspan.
 Male and female are indistinguishable in the field and weight ranges between 945 g in the south of their range and 1044 g in the north.
 A weight range of 775–1250 g has been reported.
 In breeding plumage, the nominate subspecies U. a. aalge is black on the head, back and wings, and has white underparts.
 It has a thin dark pointed bill and a small rounded black tail.
 After the post-breeding moult, the face is white with a dark spur behind the eye, and there are often dark streaks on the flanks.
 Birds of the subspecies U. a. albionis are dark brown rather than black, most obviously so in colonies in southern Britain.
 The legs and the bill are dark grey.
 Occasionally, adults have been seen with yellow-grey legs.
 In May 2008, an aberrant adult was photographed with a bright yellow bill.

 The adults moult into breeding plumage in December–February, even starting as early as November in U. a. albionis, and back into winter plumage soon after leaving the breeding colonies in July to August.
 The plumage of first winter birds is the same as the adult winter plumage.
 However, their moult into first summer plumage occurs later in the year than in adults.
 First year birds often remain in winter plumage as late as May, and their first summer plumage usually retains some white feathers around the throat.

 Some individuals in the North Atlantic, known as "bridled guillemots", have a white ring around the eye extending back as a white line.
 This is not a distinct subspecies, but a polymorphism that becomes more common the farther north the birds breed.

 The chicks are downy with blackish feathers on top and white below.
 By 12 days old, contour feathers are well developed in areas except for the head.
 At 15 days, facial feathers show the dark eyestripe against the white throat and cheek.
 They jump from the breeding cliffs at 20–21 days old, long before being fully fledged, and are cared for by the male parent at sea.

 The common murre has a variety of calls, including a soft purring noise, but the main call of the adults, often deafening at large colonies, is a growling "murrrr"; the chicks have a food-begging call, a high-pitched whistle "willee", with considerable carrying power.